echancrure/PTC-Solver/README.md

 The PTC Solver handles many typical constraints suitable for the analysis of software code.
 However if you feel it is missing something please contact the author with a request for extension.

 8. RELEASES HISTORY

 *****Version 2.1*****
 February 2023
   Port update
    - The PTC Solver now requires ECLiPSE 7.1;
-   - A warning is ussed if the wrong version of ECLiPSe is used;
+   - A warning is issued if the wrong version of ECLiPSe is used;
+   - A new predicate for labelling integer variables using a random method is provided ptc_solver__label_integers/2;
    - Internally, the constraints integer division and remainder are now handled by the IC library: this may, or may not be an improvement.

 *****Version 2.0.2*****